tlsnotary/docs-mdbook/src/intro.md

 ![](./png-diagrams/overview_notary.png)

 In this setup, the `Notary` cryptographically signs commitments to the data and the server's identity.
-The `Prover` can store this signed data, redact it, and share it with any `Data Verifier` as they see fit, making the signed data both reusable and portable.
+The `Prover` can store this signed data, redact it, and share it with any data `Verifier` as they see fit, making the signed data both reusable and portable.

-`Data Verifiers` will only accept the signed data if they trust the `Notary`.
-A `Data Verifier` can also require signed data from multiple `Notaries` to rule out collusion between the `Prover` and a `Notary`.
+Data `Verifiers` will only accept the signed data if they trust the `Notary`.
+A data `Verifier` can also require signed data from multiple `Notaries` to rule out collusion between the `Prover` and a `Notary`.

 ## What Can TLSNotary Do?